-I installed three Linux distributions — Fedora 27, openSUSE Tumbleweed, and Ubuntu 17.10 — on the Lenovo ThinkPad Carbon X1 (5th gen.) and had a look at the out-of-the-box Linux hardware compatibility with these three distributions.
+I installed three Linux distributions — Fedora Linux 27, openSUSE Tumbleweed, and Ubuntu 17.10 — on the Lenovo ThinkPad Carbon X1 (5th gen.) and had a look at the out-of-the-box Linux hardware compatibility with these three distributions.

 I tested three popular Linux distributions on the new fifth generation Lenovo ThinkPad Carbon X1.
 I’d to make a few preparations in Windows before I could even start the installation, but I won’t go into details about that here as I’ve already written more about this last month.